awsdocs/amazon-ec2-user-guide/doc_source/hibernate-spot-instances.md

 Spot Instance request type – Must be `persistent`\.
 You can't specify a launch group in the Spot Instance request\.
 EC2 Fleet or Spot Fleet request type – Must be `maintain`\.

-**Supported Linux operating systems**
-If you use one of the following operating systems, you must [install the hibernation agent](#install-spot-instance-hibernation-agent)\.
-Alternatively, use a supported AMI, which already includes the hibernation agent\.
-+ Amazon Linux 2
-+ Amazon Linux AMI
-+ Ubuntu with an AWS\-tuned Ubuntu kernel \(`linux-aws`\) greater than 4\.4\.0\-1041

 **Supported Linux AMIs**
 The following supported AMIs include the hibernation agent\.
+To use an earlier version of the following AMIs, you must [install the hibernation agent](#install-spot-instance-hibernation-agent)\.
-+ Amazon Linux 2
++ Amazon Linux 2 2019\.08\.29 or later
 + Amazon Linux AMI 2017\.09\.1 or later
-+ Ubuntu Xenial 16\.04 20171121 or later
++ Ubuntu Xenial 16\.04 20171121 or later ¹
+¹ To use an earlier version of the Ubuntu Xenial AMI, it must have an AWS\-tuned Ubuntu kernel \(`linux-aws`\) greater than 4\.4\.0\-1041\.
 For information about the supported Windows AMIs, see the [prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/hibernate-spot-instances.html#spot-instance-hibernation-prerequisites) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Start the hibernation agent**